zsarge/OnCampusTweaks/README.md

 > You can get Tampermonkey at [tampermonkey.net](https://www.tampermonkey.net/).

 ### Current Features:
--  Automatically hides completed tasks
+-  Automatically hide completed tasks
     - By default, the assignment center loads all completed and graded tasks
         - This is just unnecessary information
-- Automatically changes to week view
+- Automatically change to week view
     - This is a personal preference

 ### Planned Features: